What is osmolality and why is it important in calf rearing?

 Mixed at the recommended rate of 135g/L, Sprayfo Delta has an osmolality of 350mOsm/L - making it the closest alternative to cow’s milk.

-A higher mixing rate would reduce osmolality but, compared to other CMRs mixed at the same rate, Sprayfo Delta will still have a lower osmolality.
+A higher mixing rate would increase osmolality but, compared to other CMRs mixed at the same rate, Sprayfo Delta will still have a lower osmolality.

 On farm advice for calf rearers